PuFGGs/TrySmarter/README.md

 ```

 ## How I can make it return a different value from the catch block
-Just **return** your exception in any of the catch methods and ToResult method will throw it.
+Just **return** your value in any of the catch methods and ToResult method will throw it.

 Here's how: